 “Segregated Client Accounts” refers to bank accounts in which we hold client money relating to Payment Services in accordance with the FCA rules on Safeguarding.

 “Secure Email” means an email that has been sent using an additional level of security not normally provided by standard email.
 We use Egress Switch email encryption software to securely share confidential information by email.

 “Services” means the Services provided under this Framework Agreement.

 “Settlement” refers to the completion of a contract when all parties have been paid.

 “Spot” refers to a standard Trade to exchange currency with settlement within a few days (normally two Business Days) of the Trade date.

-“Trade” means a foreign exchange Trade where one currency is sold in exchange for another with an agreed settlement date.
+“Trade” means a foreign exchange conversion where one currency is sold in exchange for another with an agreed settlement date.
 A Trade can be on either a Spot or a Forward basis.